AHolwell/HomeLINK/README.md

 - To simulate real world, device categories with the same functions -ie lights - could be registered with different models rather than just as 'lights'
 - All devices will have a model type, and then an over arching category such as 'Light' which has shared functionality across those models.
 - User has AWS CLI and account set up for usage.
+- The API will be made available to consumers to interact with directly - custom home set ups for IoT hobbyists + enthusiasts.
+  - helpful error messages but no data leaking - a challenge

 ### Tech